adam-p/adam-p.github.com/_posts/2013-03-20-pageaction-interaction.md

 In Chrome, Pocket only has a browser action (which, oddly enough, acts only like its Firefox page action), and bookmarks only have a page action (and a whole toolbar).
 I can't think of any reason for Chrome to prevent extensions from providing both, and there are certainly good use cases for allowing them.

-## Back to Browser Action
+## So it's back to a browser action

-I eventually switched the Markdown Here toggle button in Chrome to be a browser action.
+I finally switched the Markdown Here toggle button in Chrome to be a browser action.
 Even though it clearly, spiritually, should be a page action, I just can't ignore the fact that most users will not recognize it as clickable in that form.

 I have had [one complaint](https://github.com/adam-p/markdown-here/issues/45) about the button location, but the user seemed satisfied that I made the rational choice after I explained it.

 ---

 Postscript: First blog post ever!
 Yay!
-Thanks to Casey Watts for suggesting that I write it.
+Thanks to [Casey Watts](http://caseywatts.github.com/) for suggesting that I write it.